qatrackplus/qatrackplus/docs/install/authentication_backends.rst

 Authentication Backends
 =======================

-QATrack+ has a few different methods of authenticating users
+QATrack+ has a few different methods of authenticating users:

+* The built in Django backend.
+No additional configuration is required but users and their group memberships need to be managed manually.
+* :ref:`Active Directory <active_directory>`.
+Use your hospitals AD system for managing users and groups.
+* :ref:`Active Directory Federiation Services <auth_adfs>`.
+Use your hospitals AD FS system for managing users and groups.

 .. _active_directory: